pckhoi/react-flop-card/README.md

 ## &lt;RotateCard/>

 This is a low level component with no animation.
-The plus side is you can easily control it's rotate angle with `degree` prop.
+The plus side is that you can easily control it's rotate angle with `degree` prop.

 ### Usage